Calibrated Selective Classification

-\newpar{ImageNet-C} The ImageNet dataset~\cite{deng2009imagenet} contains approximately 1.2 million color images (scaled to $224 \times 224 \times 3$) spanning 1,000 image categories.
+\newpar{ImageNet-C} The ImageNet dataset~\cite{deng2009imagenet} contains $\approx 1.2$ million color images (scaled to $224 \times 224 \times 3$) spanning 1k image categories.
 We use a standard off-the-shelf ResNet-50~\cite{resnet} for $f$ that was trained on the ImageNet training set.
 We then simply reuse images from the training set to create separate perturbed validation and training datasets for training $\tilde{g}$, and use the same perturbation family as used for CIFAR-10 above (i.e., based on AugMix).
-We also use the (non-perturbed) validation data to temperature scale $f$.
-The last layer features for deriving $\phi_{\mathrm{meta}}(x)$ are in $\mathbb{R}^{2048}$, which we project down to $\mathbb{R}^{128}$ using SVD.
-Since the number of classes is large, we also omit the predicted class index and full confidence distribution from our selector input features (see \S\ref{sec:implementation}).
-We evaluate on the ImageNet-C dataset~\cite{hendrycks2019robustness}, which applies many of the same manual corruptions as done for CIFAR-10-C to the ImageNet validation dataset.
-Again, none of these types of corruptions are seen during training. \looseness=-1
+We also use the clean validation data for temperature scaleing.
+The last layer features for deriving $\phi_{\mathrm{meta}}(x)$ are projected down from $\mathbb{R}^{2048}$ to $\mathbb{R}^{128}$ using SVD.
+Since the number of classes is large, we omit the predicted class index and full confidence distribution from our selector input features.
+We evaluate on the ImageNet-C dataset~\cite{hendrycks2019robustness}, which applies many of the same corruptions as done in CIFAR-10-C. Again, none of these types of corruptions are seen during training. \looseness=-1